 Newer designs like the Kelty Tru.Comfort (above) offer one large, queen-sized bag with several layering options for individual warmth.
 Our tests revealed that these layers work well enough for a decent night's sleep.
 Additionally, our Editors' Choice, a more traditional rectangle bag like the TETON Sports Polara, (below) can be zipped together, and come with several individual layering options as well.

 In the end, using a double bag is strictly a personal preference.
 Some sleepers don't mind sharing the space, while others need a little alone time for better sleep.
 If you are interested in this type of sleeping system but are unsure, we recommend going with two single bags that come with layering options, like the Polara 3-in-1.

 What do the temperature ratings mean?
 If you've ever wondered, you're not alone.
 Does a rating of 0-degrees always equal a comfortable night's sleep when temps are 0 degrees?
 Generally speaking, no. Temperature ratings mean that the average person will not be comfortable at temperatures any lower than this rating.
 It also assumes the sleeper is wearing long underwear and is using a sleeping pad.
-For those reasons, we're almost always chilly well before the temperatures drop all the way down to the rating.
+For those reasons, we're almost always chilly well before the temperatures drop down to the rating.

 The 20-Degree Rule

 In addition to what you are wearing, metabolism plays a large factor in warmth and can vary greatly from person to person.
 So when selecting a camping sleeping bag, conventional wisdom recommends purchasing a product with a temperature rating about 20 degrees colder than the expected minimum overnight temperatures you plan to experience.
 For example, if you plan to mostly sleep in the 50s at night, pick a bag with a 30-degree rating — or wear your long underwear.

 Other Warmth Ratings